 The accompanying consolidated financial statements and the related footnote disclosures are unaudited.
-The unaudited consolidated interim financial statements have been prepared on the same basis as the annual audited consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's interim consolidated financial position as of August 31, 2020 and the results of its operations and its cash flows for the three and six months ended August 31, 2020 and 2019.
-The results for the three and six months ended August 31, 2020, are not necessarily indicative of results to be expected for the year ending February 28, 2021, any other interim periods, or any future year or period.
+The unaudited consolidated interim financial statements have been prepared on the same basis as the annual audited consolidated financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's interim consolidated financial position as of November 30, 2020 and the results of its operations and its cash flows for the three and nine months ended November 30, 2020, are not necessarily indicative of results to be expected for the year ending February 28, 2021, any other interim periods, or any future year or period.
 The Company's management believes that the disclosures are adequate to make the information presented not misleading when read in conjunction with the audited financial statements and accompanying notes for the year ended February 29, 2020.